itscodenation/flw2-trivia-20-21-starter/README.md

 - [ ] Create a function that updates the state to the next question number.
 - [ ] Make a prop on `<NextQuestion />` to pass the prop down to the button element to call that function when the button is clicked.
 - [ ] Check that every part of your question and answer updates to reflect the current question number.
-- [ ] Reset the state of `isAnswered` when the Next Question button is clicked.
+- [ ] Reset the state of `isAnswered` when the Next Question button is clicked so the correct answer stops being displayed.
 - [ ] BONUS: Add [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to hide `<NextQuestion />` when there are no more next questions.

 >![Day 3.0 goal](https://i.imgur.com/fetraPF.png)